Circuit-Commander/Electricity-Cost-Calculator/README.md

 **Installation**
 1. Clone or download the repository from GitHub: click Code → Download ZIP on GitHub.
 2. Install Python (if not already installed): Make sure to check “Add Python to PATH” during installation.
-3. Install required packages (if any): pip install tk

-   (Tkinter is usually included with Python, so often no extra packages are needed.)
+3. Install required packages (if any): pip install tk (Tkinter is usually included with Python, so often no extra packages are needed.)
+4. Create a standalone executable (.exe) on Windows:
+   --Install PyInstaller: pip install pyinstaller.
+   --Navigate to your project folder in the terminal/command prompt: cd path\to\Electricity-Cost-Calculator --Create a single executable: pyinstaller --onefile main.py

 **Usage**